homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 title: Using Crowdsec with Traefik and Cloudflare Tunnels
 date: 2025-07-05 20:00:00 -0800
 categories: [Docker]
-tags: [crowdesc, docker, traefik, cloudflare tunnel]
+tags: [crowdsec, docker, traefik, cloudflare tunnel]
 ---

 In this tutorial we will cover adding Crowdsec to a home lab that uses Traefik and Cloudflare Tunnels.
 This is a follow-up of my [previous post]({% post_url 2024-11-17-using-cloudflare-tunnel-with-traefik %}) where we covered setting up Traefik with Cloudflare tunnels.
 If you are getting started with your set up, I would recommend starting there as we will build upon it here.
 If you already have an existing setup, it might be helpful to read through the previous post to see how it maps to your current setup.